PROFESSIONAL TRAINING COURSE #1

 Date: _______________

-Why is the training such an important topic for movers?
+Why is the training and certification such an important topic for movers?
 I have a proposal for you.
-In order for you to work and make an hourly wage, you have to sign over the title to your house and car, and let me gamble on losing your property, on a roulette table, or on a bet you think is a bad bet.
-You also have to allow your house and car to be risked to be lost not just once, but have the dice rolled again every day you go to work.
+In order for you to work and make your hourly wage, you have to sign over the title to your house and car, and let someone else gamble on losing your property, on a roulette table, or on a bet you know is a bad bet.
+You also have to allow your house and car to be risked to be lost not just once, but have the dice rolled again every day you go to work, in order to keep your job.
 If this were the condition/deal of you being able to work, how long would you continue to want this deal if you really thought the odds of you loosing your house and car were bad?
-When you work uncertified, YOU are gambling your moving companies' money on the bad bet that you won't make a little mistake that costs $10,000, even though you are untrained and so have no reason to know what not to do.
-If you wouldn't take that bet, why would you expect your moving company to do so?
+When you work uncertified, YOU are gambling your moving companies' money on the bad bet that you won't make a little mistake that costs $10,000.
+When you are uncertified, you are untrained and so have no reason to know what not to do.
+If you wouldn't take that bet, why would you expect your moving company or AGMC to do so?

 3-B) When you get certified, at least you make it a GOOD bet with acceptable odds, and so give your moving company motivation to flood you with work.
 And if you are at least working on getting certified, the moving company knows the bad bet is temporary and so worth taking for a limited time while you work on get certified.
 It's the person who's putting their money on the table risking it to be lost that gets to decide what bet they are willing to take.
 In the moving business, it's the moving company that's taking the bulk of that risk, so the moving company gets to decide how something needs to be done that's taking that risk of loss.
 If a moving helper can't recognize that it's the moving company's right to decide what loss risks are being taken, (how something is to be done that takes that risk) then that moving helper is gambling someone else's money without their permission, and that's not only not right, it is a form of theft from the moving company, and this makes that mover a "bad and risky deal".
 In other words, if you treat your moving company like crap, you are undermining your own work source and your own income.
 So respect that you are being hired to do things a certain way that this course teaches you, not to just do what ever you feel like doing.